Anna-Marie

 10% Donated for micro loans to women

-After many months in San Diego, Njeri returned to Kenya to check on her home.
-A group of us loaned her money to take back yarn to her village to crochet blankets and hats, hoping to help replace her lack of income from her cows.
-This could be the start of setting up micro loans to help women start a new business, enabling women to support their lives with their art.
+After many months, Njeri returned to Kenya to check on her home.
+A group of us loaned her money to take back yarn to her village to crochet blankets and hats.
+When Njeri returned to the U.S., I shared the finished portrait with her.
+She smiled and laughed and put her hand over her mouth, perhaps a bit embarrassed.
+Then she proudly showed me her gorgeous crocheted throws and many colorful hats.
+Not long after, she sold most of her inventory in a show and has repaid her loan.
+This could be the start of setting up micro loans to help women begin a new business, enabling women to support their lives with their art.

 Njeri